snlamm/objection-dynamic-finder/README.md

 ## Validation Using jsonSchemas

-_If_ a class has a jsonSchema property defined then the fields in in the finder will be validated against the schema to make sure they exist on the model.
+A class must have a jsonSchema property defined in order to use dynamic finders.
+They will throw an error otherwise.
 Make sure the schema is up to date!
 CamelCase and snake_case property names are both supported.

 ## Contributing
 Contributions are always welcome.
 You are encouraged to open issues and merge requests.